stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

 If you decide to deploy the stack from the console, ensure that you follow below requirements & step:

-  1. Please follow this [guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) for information on how to deploy the cloudformation template.
+  1. Follow this [guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) for information on how to deploy the cloudformation template.
   2. Use `waopslab-playbook-gather-resources` as the **Stack Name**, as this is referenced by other stacks later in the lab.

 {{%/expand%}}